 A screenshot from Year Walk

 Of course, tough games are nothing new.
-Battletoads for the NES was (and remains) notoriously frustrating, responsible for innumerable instances of pad-smashing fury.
-When Ninja Gaiden was revived for the original Xbox in 2004, grown men who'd mastered its older 8-bit iterations openly wept at their ineptitude.
-Even games that presented no discernible threat to player avatars could wind participants into a frothing rage: think back to the befuddling puzzles of The Secret of Monkey Island, or worse still the purely illogical problem-solving of Discworld.
+Battletoads for the NES was (and remains) notoriously frustrating and responsible for innumerable instances of pad-smashing fury.
+When Ninja Gaiden was revived for the original Xbox in 2004, grown men who’d mastered its older 8-bit iterations openly wept at their ineptitude.
+Even games that presented no discernible threat to player avatars could wind participants into a frothing rage: Think back to the befuddling puzzles of The Secret of Monkey Island, or worse still the purely illogical problem-solving of Discworld.